-The remnants of former Tropical Depression 02W still lingered in the South China Sea when NASA's Terra satellite passed overhead on August 14.
+The remnants of former Tropical Depression 02W still lingered in the South China Sea when NASA's Terra satellite passed overhead on April 17.

 NASA's Terra satellite passed over newly developed Tropical Depression 02W as it formed east of the central and southern Philippines in the Philippine Sea early on April 14.